3ddelano/discord-game-sdk-godot/README.md

 > The sample Godot project is located in the **/sample** folder

-1. Clone/Download the repository.
+1. Clone / Download the repository.
+2. Delete the existing `addons/discord-game-sdk-godot` folder in the project.
-2. Download the [latest release](https://github.com/3ddelano/discord-game-sdk-godot/releases/latest) from the Releases section and replace the existing `/addons/discord-game-sdk-godot` with the one from the Release.
+3. Download the [latest release](https://github.com/3ddelano/discord-game-sdk-godot/releases/latest) of the plugin from the Releases section.
+Then copy the `discord-game-sdk-godot` folder from the downloaded zip into the `addons/` folder of the sample project.
-3. Ensure that the `Discord GameSDK Godot 4.x` plugin is enabled in `Project->Project Settings->Plugins`.
+4. Ensure that the `Discord GameSDK Godot 4.x` plugin is enabled in `Project->Project Settings->Plugins`.
-4. Ensure that the Discord desktop application is open.
+5. Ensure that the Discord desktop application is open.
-5. Run the `Main.tscn` scene.
+6. Run the `Main.tscn` scene.

 ## Documentation